-- The company exhibits a clear management, corporate and control structure. - unambiguously assigned - For the purpose of analyzing and managing risk factors that may impinge on earnings, the risk management system previously described has been integrated and a coordinated planning and control system established. - earnings situation, a review is submitted to the management and to the Supervisory Board on a monthly basis. - process.
+- The company exhibits a clear management, corporate and control structure. - The functions of the financial accounting, order processing and controlling departments materially involved in the accounting process are clearly separated and responsibilities are unambiguously assigned - For the purpose of analyzing and managing risk factors that may impinge on earnings, the risk management system previously described has been integrated and a coordinated planning and control system established. - In order to continuously monitor the development in our assets, financial position and earnings situation, a review is submitted to the management and to the Supervisory Board on a monthly basis. - Functions and responsibilities are unambiguously assigned in all areas of the accounting process.